KajiyamaVK/to-do-app/README.md

 # to-do-app

-A To Do App using pure ReactJS and Vite
+A To Do App using pure ReactJS, Vite and Typescript - using Context API.